Luka Tiodorović

-Luka Tiodorović (Cyrillic: Лука Тиодоровић; born 21 January 1986) is a Montenegrin retired footballer who last played for Mladost Lješkopolje.
+Luka Tiodorović (Cyrillic: Лука Тиодоровић; born 21 January 1986) is a Montenegrin former professional footballer who played as a midfielder.

 Club career

 Born in Titograd, SR Montenegro, Tiodorović played in the youth teams of Red Star Belgrade and FK Budućnost Podgorica.
 He made his senior debut in 2005 playing with FK Kom in the Second League of Serbia and Montenegro.
 He would then play with FK Dečić in the inaugural season of the Montenegrin First League.
 In summer 2007 he moved to FK Mogren where he will play for the following three seasons.
 He will play with Mogren in their 2009–10 UEFA Champions League campaign.
 In summer 2010 he moved back to Budućnost but will spend the second half of the season playing with FK Mladost Podgorica.

 In summer 2011 he moved abroad and joined Polish club Polonia Bytom.
 After making only 2 appearances in the I Liga during the 2011–12 season, he left Poland.

 In August 2012, after a successful trial period, he signed with Serbian top-flight side FK Smederevo.